Skip to table of contents

 • Satisfactory progress, as determined by the Academic and Professional Progress Committee and the Dean.

-The medical imaging and radiation sciences professions perform complex procedures that require independent judgment, initiative, and certain physical abilities.
-The skills and abilities outlined in the MIRS Technical Standards document, available on the MIRS Department website, reflect the daily technical standards for medical imaging and radiation sciences practice and are guidelines to assist students in understanding the physical requirements of the health care training and practice environment.
+• MIRS Technical Standards document, reflect the daily technical standards for medical imaging and radiation sciences practice and are guidelines to assist students in understanding the physical requirements of the health care training and practice environment.
 Inability to perform each of these functions may impact a student’s ability to complete clinical rotations and graduate on time.

-The faculty and students of the Department of MIRS are held to academic and professional standards as communicated through the University, College, Department Philosophy and Department Handbook.
-The MIRS Essential Competencies document, available on the MIRS Department website, communicates the specific competencies students must demonstrate in the academic and clinical environments.
+• MIRS Essential Competencies document, outlines the specific competencies students must demonstrate in the academic and clinical environments.
 These competencies are derived from standards set by national organizations that accredit the MIRS programs and the national organizations which guide the professional standards in the clinic.

 • A = 90% and above